oit-ipbl/portal/README.md

 ####  13:00 to 15:00
 - Final Competition
 ####  15:00 to 16:00
-- Scoreing, Award Ceremony and Closing
+- Scoring, Award Ceremony and Closing

 ## Excursion  on 7/28
 #### 10:30 to 11:30